Skip to content

 const runtime = xript.createRuntime(manifest, { hostBindings });

-Each binding is a pure function with no side effects.
-This is the safest kind of integration: users can compose expressions but cannot modify any application state.
+Each binding is a pure function with no side effects; the safest kind of integration there is.
+Users compose expressions but cannot touch application state.

-Users write expressions that combine your bindings with standard JavaScript:
+Users write expressions that combine your bindings with standard JavaScript. execute() returns an ExecutionResult ({ value, duration_ms }), so the result is read off .value:

 Standard JavaScript features like array methods, template literals, and arrow functions all work inside the sandbox.